CloudFormation vs Terraform

 Pros

-- Cross-account and cross-region stack deployment capabilities
+- Multi-region and cross-account deployment capabilities

 Cons